batexbafika/Ai-Pract-Assignment/README.md

 This is the Data structure for our first practical assignment in AI.
 In the Game.py file, the following have been done.

 class Node:
-In this node, we have created the teplate for all our game nodes for both the root node and also the child nodes.
+In this node, we have created the template for all our game nodes for both the root node and also the child nodes.

 class Game_state:
 This is for the Game state class which will show all the parameters characterising the game state